Conscientious objector: Canada

 Mennonites and other similar peace churches in Canada were automatically exempt from any type of service during Canada's involvement in World War I by provisions of the Order in Council of 1873 yet initially, many were imprisoned until the matter was again resettled.
 With pressure of public opinion, the Canadian government barred entry of additional Mennonite and Hutterite immigrants, rescinding the privileges of the Order in Council.
 During Canada's involvement in World War II, Canadian conscientious objectors were given the options of noncombatant military service, serving in the medical or dental corps under military control or working in parks and on roads under civilian supervision.
 Over 95% chose the latter and were placed in Alternative Service camps.
 Initially the men worked on road building, forestry and firefighting projects.
 After May 1943, as the labour shortage developed within the nation and another Conscription Crisis burgeoned, men were shifted into agriculture, education and industry.
 The 10,700 Canadian objectors were mostly Mennonites (63%) and Dukhobors (20%).

 Colombia

 Conscientious objection is recognised in Colombia.

 Czechoslovakia

 In Czechoslovakia, those not willing to enter mandatory military service could avoid it by signing a contract for work lasting years in unattractive occupations, such as mining.
-Those who didn't sign were imprisoned.
+Those who did not sign were imprisoned.
 Both numbers were tiny.
 After the communist party lost its power in 1989, alternative civil service was established.
 As of 2006, both the Czech Republic and Slovakia have abolished conscription.
+The Charter of Fundamental Rights and Freedoms in both countries now guarantees the right to refuse military service on grounds on conscience or religious belief.

 Denmark

 Any male getting drafted, but unwilling to serve, has the possibility to avoid military service by instead serving community service for the duration of the conscription.
+According to a poll from July 2011, 2 out of 3 Danes want conscription abolished.